some-natalie/some-natalie/_posts/2023-04-03-kubernoodles-pt-5.md

 > The end result of this how-to is an image based on UBI 9 that has no `sudo` rights.
 This means container-y things won't work and users cannot modify the base image (which could be great or awful).
 >
-> ⚠️ This image has **6 high CVEs** and almost 60 mediums, plus hundreds of low and informational findings (as of July 2024).
+> ⚠️ This image has **3 high CVEs** and almost 40 mediums, plus hundreds of low and informational findings (as of November 2024).
 Need to lower that?
 [Reducing CVEs in ARC](../reduce-cves-arc) should help!
 >
 > 🚢  If you're impatient, here's links to the finished [Dockerfile](https://github.com/some-natalie/kubernoodles/blob/main/images/ubi9.Dockerfile), Helm [values.yml](https://github.com/some-natalie/kubernoodles/blob/main/deployments/helm-ubi9.yml) for [actions-runner-controller](https://github.com/actions/actions-runner-controller) as a [runner scale set](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/deploying-runner-scale-sets-with-actions-runner-controller), and the finished [image](https://github.com/some-natalie/kubernoodles/pkgs/container/kubernoodles%2Fubi9).
 We'll cover a Docker-in-Docker container build later.
 {: .prompt-tip}